Maianh2510/Project-2---Carbon-Emission-Analysis/README.md

 ```
 #
 ## What are the industries with the highest contribution to carbon emissions?
-The highest is Electrical Equipment and Machinery
+In top 5 industries the highest contribution to carbon emissions, Electrical Equipment and Machinery is highest
 | industry_group                     | carbon_footprint |
 | ---------------------------------: | ---------------: |
 | Electrical Equipment and Machinery | 9801558          |